dbr/vidl-rs/README.md

 A web interface where you can add channels from Youtube etc. Videos from these channels are then cleanly listed, and can be downloaded with a single click for viewing without an internet connection.

-Uses the  API for querying Youtube, [youtube-dl](https://github.com/ytdl-org/youtube-dl/) for offline caching of videos.

 ## Architecture

 Data is retrieved from Youtube via the [invidious][invidious] API.